Low emission zones are in place in more than 200 cities in 10 countries across Europe

 Low Emission Zones are also known as Environment Zones:

-Besides Maps showing the location of all Low emission zones and detailed requirements on a city-by-city basis Low Emission Zones in Europe also contains background information about the reasons for implementing Low Emission Zones.
+Besides Maps showing the location of all Low Emission Zones and other Urban Access Regulations and detailed requirements on a city-by-city basis 'Urban Access Regulations in Europe' also contains background information about the reasons for implementing Low Emission Zones.

 AA Touring Tips for Germany include information about how owners of foreign registered vehicles can obtain the required windscreen sticker or 'plakette' prior to travel.